OfflineIMAP/imapfw/README.md

 Continous intergration is done with [Travis CI](https://travis-ci.org/OfflineIMAP/imapfw).

-The framework is developed with proven release cycle.
+The project is developed with a proven release cycle and release candidates.

 #### Code

 In order to offer the best, imapfw relies on the last Python 3 technologies.
-It uses the more usefull of what Python 3 provides such as annotations.
+It uses the most usefull of what Python 3 provides such as annotations.

 ## Feedbacks and contributions